When to Call 911, Your Healthcare Provider, or the Hospital

-When a medical emergency occurs, it's not always easy to think clearly.
+When a medical emergency happens, it's not always easy to think clearly.
 But a crisis means that you need to act quickly.
-Learning about your choices in care ahead of time will help you when an emergency does happen.
+Knowing about your choices in healthcare will help you when an emergency does happen.

-When you need immediate medical help, you have three choices.
-You can call the 911 emergency number.
-You can go to a hospital emergency room.
-Or, you can call your doctor for advice.
+When you need immediate medical help, you have 2 choices.
+You can call the 911 emergency number or you can go to a hospital emergency room.
+If you are not sure, you can call your healthcare provider for advice.
 Here's a look at which choice is best.

 When to call 911